shewu/h4ck4th0n/README.rst

 		will build only the server

 	- make holyballs
-		will build holyballs, the ray tracing binary. requires OpenCL and at minimum a GTS450
+		will build holyballs, the ray tracing binary. requires OpenCL and at minimum a GTS450. will only work for single GPU systems.

+	- make multiballs
+		will build multiballs, the multi-gpu ray tracing binary. requires OpenCL and at minimum a GTS450. if on a single GPU system, will run slower than holyballs.

 	- make unholyballs
 		will build only the unholyballs binary, for people with lesser graphics cards

 	- make all
-		will build all three binaries
+		will build all four binaries

-* Mac
-	- open the .xcodeproj file in Xcode and hit the build button.

 Run
 ===